A Complete Guide to Spousal Maintenance

 How Do I Apply for Spousal Maintenance?

-Is spousal maintenance taxable?
+Is Spousal Maintenance taxable?

 In the United Kingdom spousal maintenance payments you receive are not considered taxable income.
 Similarly, the former spouse who makes the spousal maintenance payments cannot claim tax relief on these payments.
 This means that the payer must pay spousal maintenance from their after-tax income, and the recipient does not have to pay tax on the maintenance they receive.
 Spousal support payments will not affect your ability to claim tax credits.